-ETFs are a good diversification tool that helps in reducing volatility in the investment portfolio and mitigating risk.
-The choice of ETFs or stocks completely depends on the investors profile, their willingness and understating of risk, etc. ETFs offer advantages over stocks when the returns from the stocks in a sector have a narrow dispersion around the mean.
+ETFs are a good diversification tool that helps in reducing volatility in the investment portfolio and mitigate risk.
+The choice of ETFs or stocks completely depends on the investor’s profile, willingness and understating of risk, etc. ETFs, offer advantages over stocks when the returns from the stocks in a sector have a narrow dispersion around the mean.
 Also, ETF investments are advantageous when an investor is unable to gain an advantage through knowledge of the company.
-Stocks can generate significant returns; however, they have a significant amount of risk attached to them as well.
-Higher the risk, higher the returns.
+Stocks can generate significant returns; however, they also have a significant amount of risk attached to them.
+Higher the risk, the higher the returns.

-Therefore, ETFs and stocks suit different types of investors, and it is a personal investment style that dictates.
+Therefore, ETFs and stocks suit different types of investors, which is a personal investment style that dictates.

 ETFs offer a fresh alternative to bond and stock investments.
 ETFs, combine well-known benefits of stocks and bonds diversification, tax efficiency and lower costs.
 Additionally, ETFs require lower minimum investments.

-ETFs are ideal for long term investment provided that one invests in the right ETFs.
+ETFs are ideal for long-term investment, provided that one invests in the right ETFs.
 They are not suitable for an investor looking at fast buy-and-sell for the stocks.
 Over the long term, ETFs have the potential to generate significant returns.
-Therefore, the longer one stays greater is the potential to generate higher returns.
+Therefore, the longer one stays greater the potential to generate higher returns.

 Furthermore, dividend ETFs provide an additional regular source of income over the long term.
 Additionally, they offer good portfolio diversification, high portfolio turnover and segmented investing strategies at lower fees.

 ETFs suit almost any investor.
-Long term investors looking to save for retirement can also invest in ETFs.
-The longer the time horizon, the greater is the opportunity for growth.
-Also, post-retirement, one can invest in ETFs to help them offset inflation and have a regular source of income (through dividend ETFs).
+Long-term investors looking to save for retirement can also invest in ETFs.
+The longer the time horizon, the greater the opportunity for growth.
+Also, post-retirement, one can invest in ETFs to help offset inflation and have a regular source of income (through dividend ETFs).